elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 As you can see from the printed result above, Elixir also allows you to write maps of atom keys using the same `key: value` syntax as keyword lists.

-When the keys are atoms, in particular when working with maps of fixed keys, we can also also access them using the `map.key` syntax:
+When the keys are atoms, in particular when working with maps of predefined keys, we can also also access them using the `map.key` syntax:

 ```elixir
 iex> map = %{name: "John", age: 23}